 Table 1 gathers the data necessary for the minimum value of the multiplier that makes an increase in government spending reduce the debt to GDP ratio.
-The first value is GDP growth as a percentage which begins with 3.03% in 2018 as the economy was growing.
-It fell to 1.22% in 2019, most likely due to the Hurricane Dorian that devastated the northern islands Abaco and Grand Bahama.
-GDP growth plummeted in 2020 to -16.28%, due to the global pandemic that stunted economies worldwide but recovered in 2021 with a growth rate of 1.998% due to the introduction of the vaccine.
+The first value is GDP growth as a percentage, which begins at 3.03% in 2018 as the economy was growing.
+It fell to 1.22% in 2019, most likely due to Hurricane Dorian which devastated the northern islands of Abaco and Grand Bahama.
+GDP growth plummeted in 2020 by 14.5%, due to the global pandemic that stunted economies worldwide but recovered in 2021 with a growth rate of 2.00% due to the introduction of the vaccine.
 The second value is GDP growth against trend, which is the average GDP growth rate from 1990 to 2020 and calculating the difference between the two values.
 Trend was calculated to be 0.92%, and resulted in 2.11% in 2018, 0.3% in 2019, 17.2% in 2020, and 1.08% in 2021.
 The third value is the change in social expenditure, using the values labelled Social Assistance Benefits in the budget reports issued by the Ministry of Finance, and was found to be 0.06% in 2018, -0.095% in 2019, 1.28% in 2020, and -0.54% in 2021.
-The difference between GDP growth against trend and change in social expenditure results in $-\partial Tr /\partial Y$, one component of the response of tax revenues and government transfers to an increase in output.
+The difference between GDP growth against trend and change in social expenditure results in -Tr/Y, one component of the response of tax revenues and government transfers to an increase in output.
 The four values -0.03%, 0.32%, 0.07%, and 0.05% averaged to 0.10%.
-The estimate of $\partial T/\partial Y$, the other half of the response of tax revenues and government transfers to an increase in output, was based on the average of changes in total tax revenues over changes in GDP from 2018 to 2020.
+The estimate of T/Y, the other half of the response of tax revenues and government transfers to an increase in output, was based on the average of changes in total tax revenues over changes in GDP from 2018 to 2020.
 Table 2 presents the data needed to compute the minimum multiplier value.
-The response of tax revenues net government transfers to an increase in output $(\partial T/\partial Y - \partial Tr /\partial Y)$ was calculated to 0.57.
+The response of tax revenues net government transfers to an increase in output ( T/Y - Tr/Y) was calculated at 0.57.
 The minimum value of the multiplier that makes an increase in government spending reduce the debt to GDP ratio was calculated using debt ratios from 2018, 2019, 2020, and 2021 and were 0.84, 0.84, 0.65, and 0.64 respectively.

 In terms of the Bahamas' multiplier, the Caribbean's regional government spending multiplier was estimated to be around 0.5.
 The multiplier is most impacted by trade openness and the amount of public debt.
-Currently, the Bahamas is suffering from a debt to GDP ratio that is above ninety percent and trade accounts for seventy-six percent of GDP.9 The high dept to GDP ratio is a deviation from the normal levels of the ratio, which typically fell around 60% in the past decade, but the Bahamas does rely on trade in almost every industry.10 With the current amount of public debt and high degree of trade openness, The Bahamas' government spending multiplier is likely to fall just below the 0.5 Caribbean average.
+Currently, the Bahamas is suffering from a debt to GDP ratio that is above ninety percent and trade accounts for seventy-six percent of GDP.
+The high debt to GDP ratio is a deviation from the normal levels of the ratio, which typically fell around 60% in the past decade, but the Bahamas does rely on trade in almost every industry.
+With the current amount of public debt and a high degree of trade openness, The Bahamas' government spending multiplier is likely to fall just below the 0.5 Caribbean average.

-9 Trade as a percentage of GDP retrieved from the series 'Trade (% of GDP) - Bahamas, The' of The World Bank DataBank. https://data.worldbank.org/indicator/NE.TRD.GNFS.ZS?locations=BS&name_desc=false
+&lt;sup>9 Trade as a percentage of GDP retrieved from the series 'Trade (% of GDP) - Bahamas, The' of The World Bank DataBank. https://data.worldbank.org/indicator/NE.TRD.GNFS.ZS?locations=BS&name\desc=false

-10 Debt to GDP ratios retrieved from Central Bank of The Bahamas' Quarterly Statistical Digests 2010 to 2021.
+$^{10}$ Debt to GDP ratios retrieved from Central Bank of The Bahamas' Quarterly Statistical Digests 2010 to 2021.